isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-big-are-bearded-dragons.markdown

----
+﻿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: How Big are Bearded Dragons?
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 - Lizard
 tags: []
 slug: /how-big-are-bearded-dragons/
-$12025-05-19T00:00:00+03:00
 ---

-The bearded dragons are docile and beautiful reptiles that you'll love for their low maintenance.�In this article, I will let you know how big bearded dragons (Beardies) can grow while in captivity.
+The bearded dragons are docile and beautiful reptiles that you'll love for their low maintenance.
+In this article, I will let you know how big bearded dragons (Beardies) can grow while in captivity.
 **In brief, an adult (and fully-grown) bearded dragon will have a length of 16 - 24 inches and have a weight of between 380 - 510 grams.
 However, this reptile will be classified as unhealthy (suffering stunted growth) when it's under 300 grams all under 16 inches after one year - mainly due to cognitive or physical sickness. **
 - **The bearded dragons reach sexual maturity at around 1 to 1.5 years and this is when they achieve full size. ** If the Beardies length is more than 24 inches, then this could be a German giant or what we call an uncommon mophr.
 The German giant achieves around 1,000 grams and a length of 32 inches.